Vitz2007/streamlit_youtube_agg/README.md

-# streamlit_youtube_aggregation
+# streamlit youtube aggregated data
-interactive youtube aggregated visuals from Ken Jee's channel
+interactive aggregated youtube visuals from Ken Jee's channel

+# Youtube Aggregated Data Visualization for Countries and Video Titles by Streamlit

+#### -- Project Status: [Completed]

+## Project Intro/Objective
+The aim of this project was to uncover from which country the views came from, which videos were popular, and whether subscribed users resulted in more likes or dislikes.